Guess the right word before your snowman melts!

 - Create the function

-that will be passed to this function whenever thekeyboardContainer
+handleKeyboardClick()and define a single parameter calledeventthat will be passed to this function whenever thekeyboardContaineris clicked. - Whenever our

-is clicked, we’ll run thehandleKeyboardClick()
+keyboardContaineris clicked, we’ll run thehandleKeyboardClick()function.

 keyboardContainer.addEventListener("click", handleKeyboardClick);